-This action is a wrapper for the Azure command lines: az webapp start | az webapp stop | az webapp restart.
+This action is a wrapper for the Azure command line: az functionapp delete.
 If you're having trouble using this action, or any of the Azure actions, please refer to the Azure command line reference.
-The Control Azure Web App action is a premium action that can be used to start, stop and restart web apps on Azure.
-See also the Create Azure Web App Action, Delete Azure Web App Action and Upload Azure Web App Actions Control Azure Web App
+The Delete Azure Function action is a premium action that can be used to delete a Function app on Azure.
+See also the Create Azure Function Action.

+Delete Azure Function

+Name

-Name A friendly name for this action (will be displayed in the actions workflow area).
-Enabled Determines if this action will be run within the relevant stage.
-Working Folder The folder where the command line executable is run.
+A friendly name for this action (will be displayed in the actions workflow area).

+Enabled

+Determines if this action will be run within the relevant stage.

+Working Folder

+The folder where the command line executable is run.
 This is optional and defaults to the workspace folder.

+Authentication Actions

-Authentication Actions Generally you will need to log in to Azure before running this action and log out afterwards.
+Generally you will need to log in to Azure before running this action and log out afterwards.
 If you have several Azure actions in a stage, you can avoid repeated logins by unchecking the Login action on all but the first Azure action and unchecking the Logout action on all but the last Azure action.
 The Authentication tab will be shown if either of these options is ticked.

-Use resource ID(s) to specify web apps to control If this ticked, the web app to control is identified by its resource ID.
-Resource ID(s) This field is visible only if the checkbox 'Use resource ID(s) to specify web apps to control' is ticked.
-The list of web app resource IDs to control.
-One ID per line. [--ids] Web App Name The name of the web app to control. [--name] Resource Group The name of the resource group the web app is under. [--resource-group] Using The version of the Azure command line to use.
+Use resource ID(s)

+If this ticked, the function to delete is identified by its resource ID.

+Resource ID(s)

+This field is visible only if the checkbox 'Use resource ID(s)' is ticked.

+List of resource IDs of function apps to delete.
+One ID per line. [--ids]

+Function Name

+The name of function app to delete. [--name]

+Resource Group

+The name of the resource group the function app is under. [--resource-group]

+Subscription

+The name or ID of the subscription to use.
+If omitted the default subscription for your environment will be used.

+Using

+The version of the Azure command line to use.
 It is important that the agent has the correct version of the Azure command line installed for command provided.